saeed51100/machine-learning/forex-prediction/classification/readme-13.txt

 Write the full code only for the following parts:
     3- Scaling using only training data

+    * additional requirements:
         At the end of the code, print the variables required for part 4 (Create sequences).